When it comes to preserving your sight, you have more power than meets the eye.

-“Two percent of the U.S. population develops glaucoma, but the incidence rises to greater than 10 percent for those 65 and older,” Dr. Mendelsohn says.
-“Glaucoma is called the ‘sneak thief’ in that vision is gradually lost, permanently, and the patient typically has no symptoms nor any idea that damage is occurring.”
+What it is: “Glaucoma is called the ‘sneak thief’ in that vision is gradually lost, permanently, and the patient typically has no symptoms nor any idea that damage is occurring,” Dr. Mendelsohn says.

 Problem #6: Diabetic Eye Disease

-More than 25 percent of Americans ages 65 and up have diabetes, and the condition can take quite a toll on your body, including your eyes.
-“Diabetic eye disease is the second most common cause of blindness in the U.S. behind macular degeneration,” Dr. Mendelsohn says.
+What it is: More than 25 percent of Americans ages 65 and up have diabetes, and the condition can take quite a toll on your body, including your eyes.

 As you get older, your risk of diabetic retinopathy (damaged blood vessels in the retina caused by high blood sugar) and maculopathy (swelling in the area that controls your central vision) increases substantially.

-If you have diabetes, work with your doctor to control blood sugar with quarterly A1C tests and at-home testing, if recommended, Dr. Mendelsohn says.
-Plus, see your eye doctor twice a year, he adds.
+What you can do: If you have diabetes, work with your doctor to control blood sugar with quarterly A1C tests and at-home testing, if recommended, Dr. Mendelsohn says.
+Plus, see your eye doctor at least once a year.

 “The OCT will detect problems at their inception, and almost always before you develop symptoms,” Dr. Mendelsohn says.
 If your eye doctor suspects that you have glaucoma, you might also need a visual field test to check your peripheral vision.